 Botanical Name: Persea Americana

-Here are a few easy steps to growing your first Avocado:
+Here are a few easy steps to growing Avocado trees:

-Clean the Avocado off, and let dry overnight.
+Clean the pit off, and let dry overnight.

 Remove the dry, papery outer coating.